sujitp3096/DAA_APPLICATIONS/README.md

 3. Run using command line or IDE

 ## 🎯 Purpose
-Learning and applying DAA concepts for academic and interview preparation.
+Learning and applying DAA concepts for academic and interview preparation...